 If you need help getting started on your own company’s website terms and conditions, Invest Northern Ireland has created a concise template designed to help you protect your website and its users.

-One of the biggest mistakes new business owners make when creating their first company website is to inadvertently hide contact information from their users.
+One of the biggest mistakes new business owners make when they create a website is to inadvertently hide contact information from their users.
 When creating your sitemap, you might want to devote an entire page to company contact information.

 That being said, you don’t want to lose sales leads just because fickle users cannot find your contact page.
 If your call to action is pushing users to telephone, you might want to include your phone number at the top of your homepage.
 Don’t make people work harder than they have to, and you’ll be rewarded for it.